ptsource/PTLynx/README.md

 # PTSource PTLynx
 ### Current version 4 released 17/11/2019 with latest Tor 0.4.1.6 for Windows

-PTSource PTLynx is a PTSource port for windows of the famous Lynx browser with mutt, tabbed browsing, pdf reader, image viewer, video player and TOR ready.
+PTSource PTLynx is a PTSource port for Windows x86 and x64 of the famous Lynx browser with mutt, tabbed browsing, pdf reader, image viewer, video player and TOR ready.
 Tor directs Internet traffic through a free, worldwide, volunteer overlay network consisting of more than seven thousand relays to conceal a user's location and usage from anyone conducting network surveillance or traffic analysis.

 ### Note
 Versions after 3 do not start Tor panel by default.
 To enable Tor browsing change launch.ini from start.exe to startwtor.exe and enable the proxy lines in PTLynx.cfg.